ArtiSingh26/mercedesBenzIO/README.md

 ## Pre-Requisites

-Before running the project, you need to download Apache Maven (if its already not there on the machine) from the official website https://maven.apache.org/download.cgi (Binary zip archive) and the path to the system environment variables.
+Before running the project, you need to download the Apache Maven tool(if its already not there on the machine) from the official website https://maven.apache.org/download.cgi (download Binary zip archive) and set its path in the system environment variables.

 To verify if maven is installed correctly, open the terminal and run the command: